Briggoh/Challenge-Two/README.md

 Along with the base HTML file, I have attached a Javascript and CSS file to increase functionality and make the interface more user-friendly.
 I will be updating this website periodically and applying new skills that I have learned through my course with UC Berkeley, so check-in periodically for new features!

 Attached below is a screenshot of the home-page of my portfolio.
-This is what greets you as you enter teh webpage!
+This is what greets you as you enter the webpage!

 ![Screen Shot 2022-08-14 at 12 49 53 PM](https://user-images.githubusercontent.com/109489824/184552988-4e2064ed-9d27-4045-ad0a-0d21e551b3f8.png)